enkidevs/curriculum/react/tips/common-mistakes-in-react/current-state-and-next-state.md

 Note: the function also receives the latest `props`, as its second argument.

-If using functional components, the same logic applies to the `useState` hook:
+If using function components, the same logic applies to the `useState` hook:

 ```js
 const increaseAge = () => {